TxSSC

 The first step in creating and implementing the Threat Assessment process in your school is to have a clear idea of the purpose, capabilities, and limitations of threat assessment.
 In other words, knowing what it IS, and what it IS NOT.

-Threat Assessment IS: Threat Assessment IS NOT:
+Threat Assessment IS: | Threat Assessment IS NOT: |

 A fact-based, investigative approach to determine how likely a person is to carry out a threat of violence.
-(Safe School Initiative Study, 2002) A simple checklist of warning signs or red flags used to remove a student from school.
+(Safe School Initiative Study, 2002) | A simple checklist of warning signs or red flags used to remove a student from school. |

-A means to identify, assess, and manage individuals who are at risk for violence against themselves or others.
-A means to label a student as a troublemaker and enact consequences.
+A means to identify, assess, and manage individuals who are at risk for violence against themselves or others. | A means to label a student as a troublemaker and enact consequences. |

-A way to identify someone who has the potential for violence in many forms - self-harm, assault, risk taking behaviors, suicide, substance abuse, and other aggressive or dangerous behaviors.
-A means to find "the next school shooter".
+A way to identify someone who has the potential for violence in many forms - self-harm, assault, risk taking behaviors, suicide, substance abuse, and other aggressive or dangerous behaviors. | A means to find "the next school shooter". |

-Threat Assessment is a fact-based, systematic process designed to IDENTIFY, INQUIRE, ASSESS, and MANAGE potentially dangerous or violent situations.
+Threat Assessment is a fact-based, systematic process designed to IDENTIFY, GATHER, ASSESS, and MANAGE potentially dangerous or violent situations.
 A key goal is to distinguish between an individual who MAKES a threat versus one who POSES a threat.

-• Identify the person or situation whose behavior has raised concern about potential violence.
+- Identify the student(s) of concern or the situation(s) that has raised concerns about potential violence.

 Note: The focus of threat assessment is to understand the situation and how best to mitigate safety concerns.
-It is not the same as a criminal or disciplinary investigative process.
+It is not the same as a criminal or disciplinary investigative process. - Assess the student(s) of concern or the situation(s) based on the totality of the information that is reasonably available to determine whether the student or situation poses a threat of violence.

 Threatening and other disturbing behavior can come in a variety of forms.
 A threat may be:

-• Expressed or communicated verbally, behaviorally, visually, in writing, electronically, or through other means.
+- Expressed or communicated verbally, behaviorally, visually, in writing, electronically, or through other means.

-• Expressed directly or indirectly.
+- Expressed directly or indirectly.

-• Issued by someone known or unknown to the target.
+- Issued by someone known or unknown to the target.

 Threat Assessment teams and programs are designed to address any behavior or communication that raises concern that a person or situation may pose a danger to the safety of the school, campus, or workplace.